dpprdan/datefixR/inst/paper.md

 authors:
   - name: Nathan Constantine-Cooke
     orcid: 0000-0002-4437-8713
-    affiliation: "1, 2" # (Multiple affiliations must be quoted)
+    affiliation: "1, 2"
 affiliations:
  - name: MRC Human Genetics Unit, University of Edinburgh, UK
    index: 1
  - name: Centre for Genomic and Experimental Medicine, University of Edinburgh, UK
    index: 2
-date: 11 May 2022
+date: 31 August 2022
 bibliography: paper.bib
 ---

 # Summary

-Dates can be represented in many different formats and, often in the case of dates being recalled from memory, may be missing partial information such as day of the month of the month itself.
-Whilst ensuring date data is supplied via a date specific input field in a webform (which validates the date or otherwise enforces consistency across entries) avoids these problems, study design for a research project may have not used this approach: especially if the study design involves a subject questionnaire which has been designed and deployed without the input of statisticians.
-Situations where date data has been entered via a free text box by different people can be a major inconvenience for statisticians using the data who must first standardise all date data and impute missing data.
+There are many different formats dates are commonly represented with: the order of day, month, or year can differ, different separators (“-”, “/”, or whitespace) can be used, months can be numerical, names, or abbreviations and year given as two digits or four. `datefixR`, an Ropensci R package, takes dates in all these different formats and converts them to R’s built-in date class.

+Date data may also have been recalled from memory and be missing partial information such as day of the month of the month itself. `datefixR` allows easy imputation of missing date data with control over how dates are imputed.

+`datefixR` has multilingual support for dates: supporting English, French, German, Spanish, and Portuguese at present. `datefixR's` functionality is also available as a Shiny web application.

 # Statement of need

-The `datefixR` R package automates much of the work required to standardise and perform naïve date imputation whilst also being flexible enough to meet users’ specific needs.
-When standardising, `datefixR` permits whitespace, “/” and “-“ separators for supplied data in addition to “dmy”, “ymd” and “mdy” date order (although “mdy” must be specified by the user to be preferred over “dmy” due to ambiguity).
-Months are supported as full, abbreviation, or numerical formats.
+The `datefixR` R package automates much of the work required to standardize and perform naïve date imputation whilst also being flexible enough to meet users’ specific needs.  `datefixR` supports whitespace, “/” and “-“ or "de" separators for supplied data in addition to “dmy”, “ymd” and “mdy” date order (although “mdy” must be specified by the user to be preferred over “dmy” to resolve potential conflicts over ambiguity).
+Months are supported as full names or abbreviations (in multiple languages) or as a numerical format.
 Dates are formatted to R’s built-in `Date` class which follows the ISO 8601 standard [@ISO].
-If a date cannot be standardised, then datefixR informs the user which dates cannot be standardised and the corresponding row ID (assumed to be given by the first column unless specified).
+If a date cannot be standardized, then datefixR informs the user which dates cannot be standardized and the corresponding row ID (assumed to be given by the first column unless user-specified).

-`datefixR` also imputes missing data by default imputing a missing month as July and a missing day as the 1st.
-However, this behaviour can be modified by the user to impute a specific day or month, impute NA in the presence of an NA, or intentionally error if these data are missing.
+`datefixR` also imputes missing data by imputing a missing month as July and a missing day as the 1st day of the month by default.
+However, this behavior can be modified by the user to impute a specific day or month or, if data are missing, impute NA or intentionally error.

+`datefixR` has been used in research which is currently undergoing peer review [@Constantine-Cooke2022] and has gathered a user base: having been downloaded from Rstudio's CRAN mirror approximately 4000 times to date.

-There are R packages which provide similar functionality, namely `guess_formats()` and `parse_date_time()` from `lubridate` [@lubridate] and `anydate ()` from the `anytime` [@anytime] package.
+There are R packages which provide similar functionality to `datefixR`, namely `guess_formats()` and `parse_date_time()` from `lubridate` [@lubridate] and `anydate ()` from the `anytime` [@anytime] package.
 However, there are limitations to these functions where `datefixR` prevails.
 If a date fails to